booch/resume/resume.md

     * Maintained and built functionality for management of public debt, leases, and software subscriptions.
     * Ensured compliance with government accounting standards (GASB, FASB).
-* Transformed engineering practices to meet the needs of a startup growing from a small company to a mid-sized company.
+* Transformed engineering practices to meet the needs of a quickly growing startup.
     * Focused on building maintainable, reliable, scalable, and performant code.
     * Improved processes, workflow, and automation.